-All want an excellent credit score on their credit report so that it can help in gaining credit facility when you want it most for your personal and business needs.
+Everyone wants an excellent credit score on their credit report so that they can obtain credit when they need it most for personal and business purposes.

 But there are some steps you can take now to start on the path to better credit.